ayufan/gitlab-ci-multi-runner/docs/install/docker.md

 The runner should is started already and you are ready to build your projects!

+Make sure that you read the [FAQ](../faq/README.md) section which describes most common problems with the GitLab Runner.

 ### Update

 Pull the latest version: